awsdocs/amazon-emr-management-guide/doc_source/emr-automatic-scaling.md

 You can use AWS CLI commands for Amazon EMR to configure automatic scaling when you create a cluster and when you create an instance group\.
 You can use a shorthand syntax, specifying the JSON configuration inline within the relevant commands, or you can reference a file containing the configuration JSON\.
 You can also apply an automatic scaling policy to an existing instance group and remove an automatic scaling policy that was previously applied\.
 In addition, you can retrieve details of a scaling policy configuration from a running cluster\.

 **Important**
-When you create a cluster that has an automatic scaling policy, you must use the `--auto-scaling-role MyAutoScalingRole` command to specify the IAM role for autoscaling\.
+When you create a cluster that has an automatic scaling policy, you must use the `--auto-scaling-role MyAutoScalingRole` command to specify the IAM role for automatic scaling\.
 The default role is `EMR_AutoScaling_DefaultRole` and can be created with the `create-default-roles` command\.
 The role can only be added when the cluster is created, and cannot be added to an existing cluster\.

 For a detailed description of the parameters available when configuring an automatic scaling policy, see [PutAutoScalingPolicy](https://docs.aws.amazon.com/ElasticMapReduce/latest/API/API_PutAutoScalingPolicy.html) in *Amazon EMR API Reference*\.